in7hesky/java-rest-assured-automation/README.md

 ```
 allure serve target/allure-results
 ```
-NOTE: If you want to change the default report data path, you can configure `allure.properties` file located in `src/test/resources` directory.
+**NOTE:** If you want to change the default report data path, you can configure `allure.properties` file located in `src/test/resources` directory.

 ### Extra: Jenkins integration
 You may also use the `Jenkinsfile` located in the root directory to rapidly build a demo pipeline to see tests runs and their results as Allure reports.

-Make sure you have the "Allure" Jenkins plugin installed.
+Make sure you have the "Allure" Jenkins plugin installed!

 Refer to https://www.jenkins.io/doc/book/pipeline/ in case you want to find out more about `Jenkinsfile` usage.